-The Applicant proposes residential redevelopment of the subject property to include 25 single-family residential lots, internal access roads, recreational areas open space, and associated utilities and infrastructure.
+The Applicant proposes residential redevelopment of the subject property to include 25 singlefamily residential lots, internal access roads, recreational areas open space, and associated utilities and infrastructure.
 The project was carefully designed to avoid impacts to critical areas to the greatest extent feasible by fully utilizing developable upland areas on the western portion of the site.
 However, in order to provide required site access and stormwater vault, direct wetland impacts are necessary and unavoidable.
-As such, the project requires the unavoidable fill of Wetland B on the southeastern portion of the subject property.
-In addition, indirect impacts to Wetlands A and D are necessary for the access road layout, which was designed to avoid direct impacts to additional wetlands.
+As such, the project requires the unavoidable fill of Wetlands A and B on the southeastern portion of the subject property.
+In addition, indirect impacts to Wetland D are necessary for the access road layout, which was designed to reduce impacts to Wetland D, the higher functioning wetland.
 Buffer averaging per MMC 22E.010.100(5)(a) is also proposed for the buffers associated with Wetland D to avoid permanent wetland buffer impacts.
 The initial site design that was undesirable to the City offered an alternate access road alignment to the north which would have resulted in only partial fill of Wetlands C and D. Another option offered by the City would be to propose the road alignment directly adjacent to the northern property line to fill the lowest functioning wetland onsite; however, this option was not feasible for the overall site design.
 The current-proposed site design reduces impacts to the larger, higher functioning Wetland D. No other feasible option in design would result in less impacts to the identified critical areas while allowing a reasonable development of the subject property given the need for safe site access.